akkadotnet/akka.net/docs/articles/networking/serialization.md

 ```

 Note that we do not need to declare any bindings in HOCON for this to work, and if you do,
-`HyperionSerializerSetup` will override the HOCON settings with the one programatically declared.
+`HyperionSerializerSetup` will override the HOCON settings with the one programmatically declared.